Ideas don’t have degrees of goodness.

 An idea is meant to solve a problem or, in other words, accomplish a goal.
 An idea either would succeed at its goal or it wouldn’t.
 The goal can be intellectual, e.g. answering a question or understanding an issue.
 It can also be more physical, e.g. getting $1,000,000, getting dinner, or getting married.

 Rather than consider how good an idea is, we should consider if it works or does not work.
-This is a binary distinction.
-There are only two conclusions to choose from (plus “I don’t know” as a third option).
+This is a binary distinction rather than a matter of degree.
+There are only two conclusions to choose from.
+(You could also say something like “I don’t know” – you could refrain from reaching a conclusion.)

 People think ideas/solutions partly work.
 This is due to vaguely defined problems/goals.
 A well-defined problem/goal specifies what constitutes success and what constitutes failure.
-Then any outcome is one or the other.
+Then, if it’s unambiguous, any outcome is one or the other.

 What about partial credit for failures which are less severe?
 E.g. it’s better to fail at a project while wasting $1 than to fail at it while wasting $100.